“value matters but perceptions matter more”

 These are the times when the most support is needed.
 It is also when shifting client needs and priorities tend to happen.
 Mergers, departmental changes, market disruption, contact leaves the business etc…

-No sales person wants a customer who simply sits on the status quo even if its your product or service.
+No sales, account management professional, consultant or company wants a customer who simply sits on the status quo even if its your product or service.
 Eventually it leads to restlessness, and the question “Why are we still using them?”

 The whole concept here is, what’s important to your client today may not be the same tomorrow, three months or a year from now.
 Start taking note not only on what your product or service does but also what your client and customers might need from you today.

 How do we keep the perceived value of our product and service high?